linkerd/linkerd2/stable-2.4.0.md

     to the control plane using a port-forward (thanks, @jackprice!)
   * Fixed `linkerd check` and `linkerd dashboard` failing when any control plane pod is not ready, even when multiple replicas exist (as in HA mode)
+  * **New** Added a `linkerd edges` command that shows the source and destination name and identity for proxied connections, to assist in debugging
   * Tap can now be disabled for specific pods during injection by using the `--disable-tap` flag, or by using the `config.linkerd.io/disable-tap` annotation
   * Introduced pre-install healthcheck for clock skew (thanks, @matej-g!)
   * Added a JSON option to the `linkerd edges` command so that output is scripting friendly and can be parsed easily (thanks @alenkacz!)
-  * Fixed an issue where, when Linkerd is installed with `--ha`, running `linkerd upgrade` without `--ha` will disable the high availability control plane
+  * Fixed an issue when Linkerd is installed with `--ha`, running `linkerd upgrade` without `--ha` will disable the high availability control plane
   * Added a `--init-image-version` flag to `linkerd inject` to override the injected proxy-init container version
   * Added the `--linkerd-cni-enabled` flag to the `install` subcommands so that `NET_ADMIN` capability is omitted from the CNI-enabled control plane's PSP
   * Updated `linkerd check` to validate the caller can create `PodSecurityPolicy` resources
-  * Added a check to `install` to prevent installing multiple control planes into different namespaces
+  * Added a check to `linkerd install` to prevent installing multiple control planes into different namespaces
   * Added support for passing a URL directly to `linkerd inject` (thanks
     @Pothulapati!)
   * Added the `--all-namespaces` flag to `linkerd edges`
+  * Added more descriptive output to the `linkerd check` output for control plane ReplicaSet readiness
+  * **Breaking change** Renamed `config.linkerd.io/debug` annotation to `config.linkerd.io/enable-debug-sidecar`, to match the `--enable-debug-sidecar` CLI flag that sets it
+  * Fixed a bug in `linkerd edges` that caused incorrect identities to be displayed when requests were sent from two or more namespaces
 * Controller
-  * **New** Control plane installations now generate a self-signed certificate and private key pair for each webhook, to prepare for future work to make the proxy injector and service profile validator HA
   * Added Go pprof HTTP endpoints to all control plane components' admin servers to better assist debugging efforts
   * Fixed bug in the proxy injector, where sporadically the pod workload owner